 Whilst in a state of overwhelm and confusion and where people are passionate about a creative idea, they won’t actually see the problems that are occurring around or within it.

 So coming to clarity with creativity is an iterative process and takes patience, collaboration and candor.
-In both the start-up and innovative organizational context, it requires a work environment where everyone has a vested interest in one another’s success.
+In both the start-up and innovative organizational context, it requires generating creative conversations, within a work environment where everyone has a vested interest in one another’s success.

-People on the team need to be able to operate from growth, beginner, wonder and gamer mindsets to;
+People on the team need to be able to operate from the innovation mindsets to generate creative conversations to;

-Ed Catmull describes how this operate in Pixar; “we offer them the counsel of the Braintrust” and explains how the Braintrust different from any other feedback mechanisms because it is comprised of people who engage in collaborative, constructive criticism by;
+Ed Catmull describes how this operate in Pixar; “we offer them the counsel of the Braintrust” and explains how the Braintrust different from any other feedback mechanisms because it is comprised of people who engage in collaborative, constructive criticism by generating creative conversations through;

 – Understanding the generative nature of the problem and are empathic because they have been through a similar situation themselves.